Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-education-academia-and-air-travel.html.markdown

 ### Flight Free UK

 Within your respective universities, do you feel that you've seen your decisions have an impact on staff and students?

-Abi
+### Abi

 The course at the University of Edinburgh had their field trip within the UK last year.
 When I made the decision back in 2019, there was a big meeting within the school of geosciences to talk about how decisions about flying were made.

 I don't know how much of an impact my decision to not go on the field trip had, as I'm sure COVID had a big impact too, but I think people are considering it more.

-Milan
+### Milan

 Back in 2018 I asked for the data on how much we have been flying in our department, then I calculated the carbon footprint so I could show the climate scientists what they were emitting.

 I think that had a big impact because suddenly everyone could see what they were each responsible for.
 I don't necessarily like blaming individuals, but that narrative had a really big impact in terms of flying less.

 My happy moment was when the head of my department told me they were trying to fly half as much as they flew before.
 That's a big win.
 Many other sectors, in terms of decarbonation, could only dream about a 50% reduction!

 One of the big impacts also comes from talking about it.
 So if I say I haven’t flown to a conference and I've taken the train, the issue is raised, it’s on the table, and suddenly you’re having these discussions.
 That is what really makes me optimistic going forward.

-Destination of the Month
+### Destination of the Month

 Abi recommends Scotland and the Highlands as a great place to study geography, with mountains, signs of glaciation, peat and carbon sequestration, and rural and urban communities.

 Milan recommends Mont Blanc in the Alps, which you can reach easily by train from London with just one change in Paris.
 Seeing how much the glaciers have retreated is a very powerful indication of the effect of climate change on our world.

-Thank you to our guests Abi Whitfield and Milan Klower.
-You can listen to the full episode here \[link to Podbean/hosting site] and find other episodes and previous series here \[link to podcast page on website]
+### Thank you to our guests Abi Whitfield and Milan Klower.
+You can listen to the full episode [here](https://flightfreeuk.podbean.com/e/2022-series-education-academia-and-air-travel/) and find other episodes and previous series [here](/podcast).

-Credits:
+*Credits:*

-Interview conducted and produced by Evie Vouillemin.
+*Interview conducted and produced by Evie Vouillemin.
 Voiceover: Louise Millington and Anna Hughes.
 Intro music: The Executive Lounge By Dan Barton.
-Outro music: Pines and Violet by Sky Toes.
+Outro music: Pines and Violet by Sky Toes.*